Marketers aren’t short on data. We’re short on direction.

 An insight engine is not a tool; it’s a stack of data, models, and rituals that repeatedly convert raw signals into decisions.

-1. Govern (Trust Layer)Define shared definitions (‘What is a “qualified lead”?’) and publish consent and retention rules.
+Define shared definitions, such as what qualifies as a “qualified lead,” and publish consent and retention rules.

-2. Collect (Signals Layer) Unify messy inputs (search trends, site analytics, email events, paid media logs, CRM fields, support tickets, sales notes, call transcripts) into a single accessible layer.
-Standardize IDs, timestamps, and consent flags.
-Build the habit of tagging events with the same taxonomy across teams.
-Watch Out: Adding sources faster than you add questions.
+Unify messy inputs, including search trends, site analytics, email events, paid media logs, CRM fields, support tickets, sales notes, and call transcripts, into a single accessible layer.

-3. Interpret (Meaning Layer) Use models to detect segments, moments, and motivations; not just metrics.
-Topic modelling on transcripts, clustering on behaviours, causal uplift models for treatments, outlier detection for edge opportunities.
-The goal: pattern literacy, not dashboard decoration.
-Watch Out: Correlation Theatre
+This includes approaches like topic modelling on transcripts, clustering on behaviours, causal uplift models for treatments, and outlier detection for edge opportunities.
+The goal is pattern literacy, not dashboard decoration.

-4. Orchestrate (Action Layer) Translate insight into experiments, briefs, and frontline enablement.
-Spin up creative variants, adjust offer logic, arm sales with “if you hear X, ask Y,” and update onboarding scripts.
+This can include spinning up creative variants, adjusting offer logic, arming sales with “if you hear X, ask Y,” and updating onboarding scripts.
 Ship changes and watch impact roll back into the signals layer.
 Loop closed.
-Watch Out: Ending meetings with screenshots, not assignments.

 Dashboards answer what happened.